 Financial Aid FAQs

 You can pay tuition and fees in the Cashier's Office by cash, check, MasterCard, VISA and DISCOVER.
-The Cashier's Office accepts payments in person, by mail, through the drop box located at the front entrance of Rhodes Hall, by telephone (credit card only) and online through WebAdvisor (limited to returning students).
+The Cashier's Office accepts payments in person, by mail, through the drop box located at the front entrance of Rhodes Hall, by telephone (credit card only) and online through WebAdvisor (limited to returning students) in the myClarkState portal.
 The Cashier's Office is located in Rhodes Hall, Room 211.

 Delayed Payment Plan